RuiyingChenBioinfo/LineMut_v0.1.0/README.md

 conda create -n linemut_env --file ./conda_env.txt
 ```

-LineMut also depends on GATK, so please ensure that GATK is already installed.
+LineMut also depends on [GATK4](https://gatk.broadinstitute.org/hc/en-us), so please ensure that GATK4 is already installed.
 You can verify the installation using the following command:

 ``` bash
 gatk --version